 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture

 When you are finished you should have a white painted makeover that you love!

-The top of this cabinet is finished used teak protective wood stain.
-You can find more projects where teak is used here: TEAK wood stain.
-The hardware is finished using bronze hardware opulence.
+The top of this cabinet is finished using a dark protective wood stain.
+Click here for a detailed tutorial on How to Apply Wood Stain.
+The hardware is finished using metallic bronze.
 You can find more painted hardware projects here:

 Wait!
 Don’t Go!
 It’s that time of the month again for:

 A few of my creative and talented blogger friends and I have joined together in our monthly Furniture Fixer Uppers share.
 Let’s see what my friends are up to!
 Make sure to click the links below the image to check out all the amazing projects that my bloggy girls are working on this month.

 - Confessions of a Serial DIYer

 - Prodigal Pieces